alexey-tyurin/fine-tuning-gpt/README.md

 ## 📋 List of 40 Hospitality-related Intents

-The model is trained to recognize the following 40 distinct intents that cover common guest interactions in hospitality settings:
+GPT-4o-mini was fine-tuned to recognize the following 40 distinct intents that cover common guest interactions in hospitality settings:

 1. **Check room availability** - Inquiries about whether rooms are available for specific dates
 2. **Make a reservation / Book a room** - Requests to secure accommodations for future stays